NgoMing/CodingChallenge04/README.md

 This coding challenge should be accompanied with a data file containing the full vehicle survey data to be analysed by the program.

 ## Solution design
+* Using App and Time to store constant variable related to Application and Time correspondingly.
+* Using VehicleEntry to store all the information related to vehicle: frontAxleTime, rearAxleTime, direction and time
+* Using SessionOfDay to make a list of sessions in a day with a given interval
+* Using VehicleEntryParser to parse input lines to get information for VehicleEntry
+* Using IDataProcessor interface to abstract process method related to calculate number of vehicles, average speed and average distance
+* Using dataSample.txt data file to get the final log output.

 ## Install and usage